About baby breathing monitors

 If you have a baby breathing monitor or you plan to get one, make sure you know who to call and what to do if the alarm goes off.
 For example, you might want to ensure your CPR skills are up to date.
 If other people look after your baby, make sure they also know what to do.

 You might choose to have a breathing monitor for your baby even if it hasn’t been recommended by a doctor.

 In this case, it’s worth knowing that babies don’t breathe in the same regular rhythm as older children and adults.
 Sometimes babies have pauses in their breathing.
-These pauses are normal, but they can cause the alarm on baby breathing monitors to sound.
+These pauses are normal and can be very frequent.
+Sometimes pauses that are close together can cause the alarm on baby breathing monitors to sound.

 These false alarms can be very stressful if you think that your baby has stopped breathing.
 When false alarms happen during the night, it can also be hard to rest.